I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book. Still tracking down any others.

 The Hotel Molina Lario rooftop pool has the best cathedral view of any hotel pool in Málaga.
 The dome sits directly beyond the terrace edge.
 You can see it from the water.

-The pool is small and plunge-style, designed for cooling off rather than swimming lengths.
+The pool is a small heated plunge pool, the only heated one on this list, designed for relaxing rather than swimming lengths.
 No music, no DJs.
 Just the cathedral, the sky, and a quiet terrace in the centre of the old town.

 Best for: Guests who want the cathedral view from a pool.
 Central location, calm atmosphere.